swarmzilla/swarm2k/INSTRUCTIONS.md

 # Joining via single-line SSH

-Assuming that you've got a node setup with Root access via SSH and key pairs, just do this single-liner:
+Assuming that you've got a node setup with Root access via SSH and key pairs, just do this single-liner for each node:

 `ssh root@<YOUR NODE IP> docker swarm join <MANAGER IP>:2377 --secret <SECRET>`